 Did you DO something?
 Make a bad choice?
 A poor Decision?
 Surely you did SOMETHING to cause your mutual funds, stocks, or 401K to lose value!
 As I write this, the market has dropped over 1000 points.
 Why?
 Something out of our control happened: the Corona Virus became a pandemic.
 You didn’t have anything to [...]

 What drives your financial decisions?
 Is it Greed?
 Fear?
 Common sense?
 Some Psychologists say that most people make most financial decisions in that order.
-The highest percentage starting with Greed, then Fear, and finally, common sense.
+First, the highest percentage starting with Greed, then Fear, and finally, common sense.
 It has been my experience that that order may very well be correct.
-Let's discuss each of these: [...]
+Let's discuss each of [...]

 Stop!
 Drop what you're doing and check your beneficiaries!
 If you have a testamentary trust, it might be a smart move not to name the trust as a beneficiary of certain assets such as annuities, life insurance, bank accounts, a brokerage account or a qualified retirement account.
 Please check your policies and if you [...]